 First things first.
 Let us introduce you to your Operational DSO.

 Operational DSO is the internally controllable part of your Days Sales Outstanding.
-It involves the levers you can pull and the efficiency you can increase before the invoice goes out to your customer.
+It involves the levers you can pull and efficiency you can increase before the invoice goes out to your customer.

 Regardless of your industry or the size of your business, you can use these steps to shorten the time sales orders and invoices are sitting in a manual approval queue or ping-ponging back and forth between sales ops and finance.
 And that means getting paid faster.